DiGeorge Syndrome Medication

 Sulfamethoxazole and trimethoprim (Bactrim, Septra)

-Used for prophylaxis in DGA.
-Inhibits bacterial growth by inhibiting synthesis of dihydrofolic acid.
-This should be prescribed based on recommendations from the immunologist.
+This combination is used for prophylaxis.
+It inhibits bacterial growth by inhibiting the synthesis of dihydrofolic acid.
+Sulfamethoxazole/trimethoprim should be prescribed based on recommendations from an immunologist.

 Class Summary